 Venture Round in 2008

-EUSA Pharma, established in March 2015 and headquartered in the UK, is a specialty pharmaceutical company with a global presence, particularly in Europe and the USA.
-The company specializes in oncology and critical diseases, offering a portfolio of five approved specialty hospital products, including Caphosol®, Xenazine®, Collatamp®, Custodiol®, and Fomepizole®.
-EUSA Pharma focuses on addressing rare diseases and conditions like oral mucositis, a debilitating side effect of cancer treatments, with effective biopharmaceutical solutions.
-The firm submitted a marketing authorization application for FOTIVDA (tivozanib HCL) as a first-line therapy for renal cell carcinoma in early 2016.
-EUSA Pharma aims to expand its product offerings through acquisitions and in-licensing, supported by significant funding from prominent life science investors.
-With direct commercial operations and a distribution network that spans approximately 40 countries, EUSA Pharma is well-positioned to meet the needs of patients worldwide.
+EUSA Pharma, founded in March 2006 and headquartered in the UK, is a profitable specialty pharmaceutical company that operates globally with a focus on oncology and other critical diseases.
+The company markets a portfolio of five approved specialty hospital products, including Caphosol®, Xenazine®, Collatamp®, Custodiol®, and Fomepizole®, along with several named-patient products.
+EUSA Pharma is dedicated to addressing rare diseases and conditions such as oral mucositis, a common side effect of cancer treatments.
+The company has submitted a Marketing Authorization Application for FOTIVDA (tivozanib HCL) as a first-line therapy for renal cell carcinoma.
+With plans to expand its portfolio through acquisitions and in-licensing, EUSA Pharma's operations extend across Europe and the USA, supported by a network of commercial partners in Europe, the Middle East, Asia, and Latin America, making its products available in approximately 40 countries worldwide.
+The company is led by an experienced management team with a strong track record in the specialty pharmaceutical sector.

 Orecon